OSDeploy/PwshHub/WinPE/README.md

 Scripts in this directory should be run in WinPE
-A good way to ensure in WinPE is to use the following to wrap your code in
+A good way to ensure you are in WinPE is to use the following condition

 if ($env:SystemDrive -eq 'X:') {
     # Put your code in here